ThugsFinance/cloiinkcoin.com/src/content/developers/tutorials/sending-transactions-using-web3-and-alchemy/index.md

 ### 5\.
 What is the difference between `eth_sendTransaction` and `eth_sendRawTransaction`? {#difference-between-send-and-send-raw}

-`eth_sendTransaction` and `eth_sendRawTransaction` are both Ethereum API functions which broadcast a transaction to the Ethereum network so it will be added to a future block.
+`eth_sendTransaction` and `eth_sendRawTransaction` are both Cloiinkcoin API functions which broadcast a transaction to the Cloiinkcoin network so it will be added to a future block.
 They differ in how they handle signing of the transactions.

 - [`eth_sendTransaction`](https://web3js.readthedocs.io/en/v1.2.0/web3-eth.html#eth-sendtransaction) is used for sending _unsigned_ transactions, which means the node you are sending to must manage your private key so it can sign the transaction before broadcasting it to the chain.
 Since Alchemy doesn't hold user's private keys, they do not support this method.
 - [`eth_sendRawTransaction`](https://docs.alchemyapi.io/documentation/alchemy-api-reference/json-rpc#eth_sendrawtransaction) is used to broadcast transactions that have already been signed.
 This means you first have to use [`signTransaction(tx, private_key)`](https://web3js.readthedocs.io/en/v1.2.0/web3-eth.html#signtransaction), then pass in the result into `eth_sendRawTransaction`.